Medium Access Control protocol for Collaborative Spectrum Learning in Wireless Networks: Simulation Results

+where the variance of the multipath component $h_{\ell}$ decays with the delay, i.e., it is a Rayleigh fading with variance decreasing with $\gt_{\ell}$.
+Typically, in standards (for point-to-point models) these are tabulated.
+However, in the context of a network, these should be randomized.
+To that end, we defined $L$ as in Table I, where the number of random paths is $7$ to fit the strongest multipath models in standards. for each link, $i,j$ we have $d_{i,j}$ defined by the network topology as the distance between the two stations $i,j$. $\gt_{\ell}$ is the additional delay of each path compared to the LOS.
+We picked $0\le \gt_{\ell} \le \gt_{\max}$, where $\gt_{\max}$ satisfies

-The first experiment demonstrate the regret bound with exponentially increasing exploitation phase.
-In figure \ref{fig:Regret} we validate our regret guarantee by simulating a fully-stationary network where the network is held fixed (including fading).
-32 users are sharing 8 channels during 6 epochs with 1000 estimation blocks and 400 auction iterations in each epoch.
-Note that while the theoretical convergence quarantee for the auction is much larger, we observed that terminating the auction after 400-1000 iteration suffices to achieve very efficient allocation.
-Table \ref{tab:regret_para} contains the parameters used for generating the figure\footnote{Note that these are different, since in this case we used an exponentially growing exploitation to demonstrate the theoretical result.}.
-We can clearly see that after the third epoch the regret becomes 0 during exploitation phase and the regret is only accumulated during exploration and auction phases.
+The tap $h_\ell$ was constructed by picking a unit complex-normal fading coefficient and multiplying it by $(1+\frac{c\gt_{\ell}}{d_{i,j}})^{-\ga/2}$.
+This makes the decay of each path consistent with the path loss model and the selection of $\gt_{\ell}$, since, the total distance of the $\ell$'th path is $d_{i,j}+c\gt_{\ell}$.
+Therefore, the energy loss along this path is expected to be $(d_{i,j}+c\gt_{\ell})^{-\ga}=d_{i,j}^{-\ga}(1+\frac{c\gt_{\ell}}{d_{i,j}})^{-\ga}$.
+The taps are selected independently.
+This model is then translated into the frequency domain to obtain the received power.
+On top of this model, The channel impulse response was multiplied by a standard log-normal shadowing coefficient with the parameters given in Table I. The same model was used to calculate the effect of external interference on each station. } Our first experiment depicts the regret evolution with an exponentially increasing number of time slots during the exploitation phase as shown in Figure~\ref{fig:Regret}, where a fully-stationary network with fixed topology is simulated.
+The allocation is learned in 6 epochs with 1000 estimation time slots and 400 auction iterations in each epoch.
+Note that although the theoretical convergence bound for the auction iteration is large, we observed that terminating the auction after 1000 iterations suffices to achieve an efficient allocation (see Figure~\ref{fig:eff_w_different_auction_iterations}, where an efficiency of 85\% can be reached with a probability of 0.8 with truncated iterations).
+The details of the parameter setting for the simulation are given in Table~\ref{tab:regret_para}\footnote{Note that in this experiment we use an exponentially growing exploitation to demonstrate the theoretical result.}.
+Clearly, after the third epoch, the regret becomes 0 during the exploitation phase and the accumulated regret is due solely to exploration and auction.

-The second experiment deals with a dynamic environment where channels vary.
-In this case a first stage of learning and acquisition is used, followed by fixed size epochs.
-The parameters of the setup stage appear in table \ref{tab:setup_mac} and the parameters of the fixed-size epoch appear in table \ref{tab:steady_state_parameters}.

-Figures \ref{fig:eff_infinite} and \ref{fig:eff_finite} show the performance of the algorithm with $100ms$ of network setup followed by 100 epochs of size $5ms$.
-In Figure~\ref{fig:eff_infinite} the network was assumed to be completely stationary.
-In Figure~\ref{fig:eff_finite} the network was assumed to be dynamic such that the coherence time of the channel is $5ms$.
-The performance is averaged over 400 networks.